Large-Scale Gradient-Free Deep Learning with Recursive Local Representation Alignment

-We visualize, the top-most latent representations acquired by the network trained by backprop against rec-LRA via t-SNE \cite{van2013barnes} in Figure \ref{fig:resnet_tsne}.
+Finally, in Figure \ref{fig:resnet_tsne}, for the trained CIFAR-10 networks, we visualize the top-most latent representations acquired by those trained by backprop and rec-LRA, using t-SNE \cite{van2013barnes}.
+Perplexity was set to $30$ and $100$ iterations were used to fit t-SNE on the latents.
 Qualitatively, we observe that rec-LRA does indeed learn a good separation/clustering of classes in its latent representations (just as backprop does).